micmejia/bible-dump/AMPC/Ezekiel/Ezek 6.md

-And the slain shall fall in the midst of you, and you shall [^a]know, understand, _and_ realize that I am the Lord.
+And the slain shall fall in the midst of you, and you shall know, understand, _and_ realize that I am the Lord.